-The default size of the DbgPrint buffer is 4 KB on a free build of Windows, and 32 KB on a checked build of Windows.
+The default size of the DbgPrint buffer is 4 KB on a free build of Windows.
 To determine the current buffer size, use kdbgctrl -cdb.
 To change the buffer size, use kdbgctrl -sdbSize, where Size specifies the new buffer size.
 For syntax details, see KDbgCtrl Command-Line Options.

 To display all the current settings, use the following command:

 To restore the default settings, use the following command:

 To lock out the host computer so that it only is contacted on exceptions, use the following command:

 To disable all kernel debugging, use the following command: